coryshaw/appifyWP_Single/README.md

-BBPRESS INSTALLATION INSTRUCTIONS
+## bbPress Installation Instructions

 The included bbpress folder is a child theme for adding a forum to your AppifyWP powered site.

-1) Install and activate AppifyWP
+1. Install and activate AppifyWP
-2) Install the bbPress WordPress Plugin.
+2. Install the bbPress WordPress Plugin.
 Visit yoursite.com/forums and confirm they look like crap.
 Thats ok, proceed below...
-3) Copy the appifyWP_bbpress folder out of the "!Extras" folder and into the themes directory on your server (/wp-content/themes/) Do not put it inside the AppifyWP folder.
+3. Copy the appifyWP_bbpress folder out of the "!Extras" folder and into the themes directory on your server (/wp-content/themes/) Do not put it inside the AppifyWP folder.
-4) Go to wp-admin > Appearance > Themes, you should see the AppifyWP bbPress child theme in your list of themes.
+4. Go to wp-admin > Appearance > Themes, you should see the AppifyWP bbPress child theme in your list of themes.
 Activate it.
-5) now visit the forums section on your site and verify that the child theme styles have been applied and they no longer look like crap.
+5. now visit the forums section on your site and verify that the child theme styles have been applied and they no longer look like crap.